 “You just see how consumption of you know things does have a great negative effect especially the amounts - even if it’s a small amount it still had some effect” (Ben, Mobile).

-Accordingly, all the above data indicates the intervention was effective in demonstrating the negative appearance effects of alcohol, as participants clearly now perceived alcohol to be a manifest threat to both appearance and health.
+Accordingly, all the above data indicates the intervention was effective in demonstrating the negative appearance effects of alcohol, as participants clearly now perceived alcohol to be a manifest threat to both appearance and health, and had negative emotional reactions to the alcohol aged image.
 The consequences of this evidently rapid re-assessment, threat realisation, and resultant aversion, upon the participants’ alcohol attitudes and future consumption plans, form the basis of theme two.

 Motivation to Protect Appearance

-Participants’ acute realisation of alcohol as both a proximal and distal threat to appearance and health, was evidently thought provoking, and triggered reappraisal of their current consumption attitudes, and perceptions of the worth of alcohol.
+Participants’ acute realisation of alcohol as both a proximal and distal threat to appearance and health, was evidently thought provoking, and triggered reappraisal of their current consumption attitudes, and perceptions of the worth of alcohol, and participants spoke about wanting to change their drinking behaviour after seeing the alcohol aged image:

 “Yeah.
 I do drink from time to time, at times of like, where I am at, in terms of social aspects, but it does kind of put you off drinking, and how much you drink.
 So it kind of made me think of alcohol differently now” (Axel, Laptop).